Henderson Street: Street lighting

 A number of original Victorian Cast Iron Street lamps are still in use on Henderson Street today.
 Though it is evident, from old photographs of the area, that these lamps were once part of a larger urban lighting scheme and were extremely prevalent throughout Leith, there are remarkably few left standing today.
 These street lights are unique to this area – apparent from the 'Persevere' Insignia which adorns the base section of each lamp.
 Also on the base section of the lamps is the image of a woman and child at sea in a ship with the Latin Inscription 'Sigillum Oppidi De Leith', which translates as 'Seal of the Town of Leith'.
 (The insignia is also visible on several Victorian civic buildings in Leith).
 Decorative motifs on the lamp heads include: a thistle, a shamrock and a tudor rose which are national floral emblems and used in the Royal Coat of Arms of the United Kingdom.
 These cast iron lamps were made by Mc Dowall, Steven & Co., London and Glasgow, who were based at the Milton Works in Glasgow circa 1862—1909.
 There are several more of the same street lamps further along from Henderson Street, on the Shore, which – painted to show off their design work – provide the most easily visible examples of the detail work on these lamps.

-Trivia
+In popular culture

 Television

 Several location scenes for Channel 4's 2007 TV drama Wedding Belles were filmed on Henderson Street.
 The screenplay for Wedding Belles was scripted by Leith-born writer, Irvine Welsh.